 3. What to do with the BJU Press Distance Learning printed packets

 We are using three BJU Press Distance Learning DVD courses in our homeschool this year—Bible Truths 2, Science 2, and English 2—so when we opened our boxes, we found six printed packets.
 Three of the packets are parent/facilitator guides, and three are student handouts.
-I found the Distance Learning Printed Materials Videos very helpful in figuring out how to organize these materials.
+I found the Distance Learning Getting Started Videos very helpful in figuring out how to organize these materials.
 Although you can organize these packets several different ways, I chose to purchase two 2-inch, 3-ring binders to store these packets in.
 I put all the parent/facilitator guides in one binder with tab dividers separating each course, and I did the same thing with all the student handouts in the other binder.
 I also found it helpful to separate the different sections of the parent/facilitator guides with sticky tabs.

 Depending on your distance learning course, these packets can be pretty hefty.
 You may need to purchase separate binders for each course.